Deformations of rational curves in positive characteristic: Examples

 \begin{proof} The assertion follows from Shioda's results in \cite{Shioda} as follows.
 First, $X$ is uniruled by Proposition \ref{Proposition:UniruledExistenceNonRigidRationalCurves}.
 Then there exists a dominant rational map $\P^1 \times C \dashrightarrow X$ for a smooth and proper curve $C$ over $k$.
 Since $\rho(\P^1 \times C) = b_2(\P^1 \times C) = 2$, a theorem of Shioda \cite[Section 2, Lemma]{Shioda} implies $\rho(X) = b_2(X)$.
 (See also \cite[Proposition 14]{BogomolovHassettTschinkel}.) \end{proof}

 \begin{rem} A surface $X$ in positive characteristic satisfying $\rho(X) = b_2(X)$ is called \textit{Shioda-supersingular}.
-By Proposition \ref{Proposition:ExistenceNonRigidRationalCurvesPicardBetti}, every rational curve on a smooth, proper, and connected surface that is not Shioda-supersingular is rigid.
-We refer to \cite[Section 9]{LiedtkeSurvey} for an overview of supersingular, uniruled, and unirational surfaces. \end{rem}
+By Proposition \ref{Proposition:ExistenceNonRigidRationalCurvesPicardBetti}, every rational curve on a smooth, proper, and connected surface that is not Shioda-supersingular is topologically rigid; see \cite[Section 9]{LiedtkeSurvey} for an overview of supersingular surfaces. \end{rem}